Ben Hunt: Background

 Hunt was born in Rockhampton, Queensland, Australia.
 He grew up in Dingo, playing junior rugby league with the Blackwater Crushers, in Blackwater before attending St. Brendan's College in Yeppoon.

+Hunt's father Geoff played for Central Queensland during the mid-80s.
+Like his son after him, Geoff Hunt was a halfback, who played against the touring Great Britain Lions in 1984.

 Playing career

 Hunt signed with the Brisbane Broncos as a youth player as a Hooker.
-In 2008 Hunt won the inaugural 2008 Toyota Cup (Under-20s) player of the year award and was also named in the team of the year, on the interchange bench.
+In 2008, Hunt won the inaugural 2008 Toyota Cup (Under-20s) player of the year award and was also named in the team of the year, on the interchange bench.
 Hunt played halfback in the 2008 Toyota Cup Grand Final.
 Hunt played 45 games, scored 27 tries and kicked 93 goals for 294 points in his U20s career from 2008 to 2009.